stigok/blog.stigok.com/collections/_posts/2020-12-04-golang-reader-bufio-scanner-split-by-two-newlines.md

 ## Preface

-During the [Advent of Code 2020](https://adventofcode.com/2020), my chosen path to solve it required me to read text from a file and buffer the output by two consecutive newlines.
+During the [Advent of Code 2020](https://adventofcode.com/2020), some of the challenges have so far contained input data separated by two consecutive newlines.
+I chose to try and figure out how to make use of `bufio.Scanner` to give me the multiline items one by one.

+## Golang's `bufio.Scanner`

 The builtin `bufio.NewScanner` uses `bufio.ScanLines` that buffers the output by a single newline.
 Meaning that given a `Reader` interface reading from